Overview

 Additional topics for this unit include the following:

-• Connecting and communicating with Users effectively to learn from them (Empathy Methods)
+- Connecting and communicating with Users effectively to learn from them (Empathy Methods)

-• Analysing data gathered from Users
+- Analysing data gathered from Users

-Activity 2 – Framing a Problem of Practice (PoP)
+Activity 2 – Identifying a Learning Need

 Activity 2 – Take Action

-This was the problem I defined for my doctoral dissertation which led to an amazing journey, a great research project, and significant learning about leadership and innovation in a mixed methods action research context.
+This was the learning need defined for a doctoral dissertation which led to an effective research project and significant learning about leadership and innovation in a mixed methods action research context.
 It is the type of statement that can inspire a simple digital learning resource or a much larger project.
-Share your PoP with others in the Unit 1 Activities Discussion Forum

 Activity 3 – Empathy Methods: Learning from Users